New Hire Reporting Definition

 New Hire Reporting Extended Definition

 New hire reporting was designed with certain benefits in mind.
 For instance, the state child support agency compares the new hire reports with the data submitted in child support files to locate parents who owe child support.
-It also helps lower the risk of fraudulent workers’ compensation and unemployment claims, and locates non-custodial parents quickly to establish child support and paternity orders.
+It also helps lower the risk of fraudulent workers’ compensation and unemployment claims.

 Last Updated By